reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals("123", result.get());
 }
 ```

-The test applies an `ObjIntConsumer` to trim a string if its length exceeds a given limit.
+The test applies a `ObjIntConsumer` to trim a string if its length exceeds a given limit.
 It asserts the trimmed string.

 ### ObjLongConsumer

 **The `ObjLongConsumer` an operation that accepts an object-valued and a long-valued argument, and returns no result.**

 ```java
 @FunctionalInterface
 public interface ObjLongConsumer<T> {
   void accept(T t, long value);
 }
 ```

-The `ObjIntConsumer` interface is a specialized version of `BiConsumer` that operates via side-effects.
-Unlike many other functional interfaces, `ObjIntConsumer` is designed to perform its operations through side-effects.
-This functional interface has a method called `accept()`, which takes an `Object` and an `int` as parameters.
+The `ObjIntConsumer` interface is a specialized version of `BiConsumer` that operates via side effects.
+Unlike many other functional interfaces, `ObjIntConsumer` is designed to perform its operations through side effects.
+This functional interface has a method called `accept()`, which takes a `Object` and a `int` as parameters.

 Example showcasing the implementation of `ObjLongConsumer`:

 ```java
 @Test
 void objLongConsumer() {